-Section Changes Made Name of SENDCo updated throughout the document.
+Name of SENDCo updated throughout the document.
+Change from differentiation to adaptive teaching throughout the document.

 At the heart of our Trust are both the UNICEF Rights Respecting values and articles and Building Learning Power.
 Through these, we aim to put children's rights at the heart of our schools.
 We work together to embed children's rights in our ethos and culture; to improve well-being and develop every child's talents and abilities to their full potential.
 We aspire to give children a sense of pride and achievement in all that they undertake.